Billy Butcher: Season 2 (2020)

 Butcher uses the information to find the facility Becca is living in.
 The two have sex and catch up after being separated for 8 years.
 Butcher reasons they have to escape, but Becca is reluctant to leave.
 She reasons that no matter what happens, Butcher will find some way to get rid of Ryan.
 Butcher tries to convince her he wants to help raise Ryan, but Becca explains she knows Butcher's true nature, that he was broken before she ever entered his life.
 Becca's assumptions come to light when Butcher admits to calling Ryan a supe freak and says that they should hand him over to Vought so the two of them can escape and living in hiding.
 Becca refuses, stating she needs to be there for Ryan, otherwise Vought will only recreate Homelander.
 Butcher tries to plead with her, but Becca gets into her car.
 Butcher attempts to stop her, but she activates an alarm and warns him to go.
 Butcher leaves, disappointed at what his wife has become.

-After Starlight gets her tracker chip removed, she is taken to The Boy's hideout, where she meets up with Butcher.
+After Annie January (Starlight) gets her tracker chip removed, she is taken to The Boys' hideout, where she meets up with Butcher.
 Annie is still mad at Butcher for shooting her, while Butcher dismisses her anger and focuses on the information at hand.
 The Boys investigate The Sage Grove Center.
 Butcher, Hughie, and Starlight wait outside the facility to provide an escape for Frenchie, Mother's Milk, and Kimiko while they infiltrate the facility.
 Starlight makes an entrance while Butcher aims his rifle at her head, debating whether to shoot.
 He decides not to.
 When Starlight returns and offers Butcher a hand down, he refuses it.
 Infuriated by Butcher's distant attitude and repeated rude behavior, Annie confronts him.
 She incites the argument by comparing Butcher to Homelander.
-They’re interrupted by the arrival of Stormfront.
+They are interrupted by the arrival of Stormfront.
 Once Stormfront leaves, they order the other members to retreat.
 Unbeknownst to them, the facility has entered lockdown with prisoners escaping.
 One of the patients meets Butcher and Starlight and begs them not to hurt him.
 The two try to calm the man, but he releases an EMP shockwave, knocking them back and sending the van with Hughie inside flipping.
 Butcher kills the patient, and the two check on Hughie, who has shrapnel in his stomach.
 Billy and Annie leave the facility to seek medical help for him, leaving the others to fend for themselves.